 LSSU is accredited by the Higher Learning Commission, a commission of the North Central Association of Colleges and Schools.
 Several of our programs also have additional accreditation by independent agencies.

 Applying to Lake Superior State University

 Your application will be processed when we receive ALL of the following documents.

-We recommend students submit all application materials for Fall Semester by July 15, and Spring Semester by November 15
+Students must submit all application materials for Fall Semester by July 15, and Spring Semester by November 15.

 Use the following as a checklist:

 |2||ACT or SAT scores (Optional)

 The ACT and SAT are standardized college entrance exams offered primarily in the U.S., but additional testing locations can be found internationally.
 LSSU does not require international students to submit test scores from either the ACT or SAT.
 Students may wish to submit test scores in order to strengthen their application for admission or to use as evidence of English proficiency.

 |3||Transcripts First Time in College Students